sp8m8/NorthEventStaffing/REFERENCE.md

   - `getQueryFn` for custom query functions with 401 handling.
 - **`utils.ts`**:
   - Exports `cn` utility for merging Tailwind/clsx class names.
+  - Used for dynamic class composition in all UI components.

 ---